Frequently Asked Questions – Waitlist

 - What can I do to enhance my chances of admission?

-First and foremost, you must accept your spot on the waitlist in the my.tcu.edu portal.
+First and foremost, you must accept your spot on the waitlist by completing the form on the Frog Portal.
 You are invited to submit new academic information, as well.
-New self-reported scores may be uploaded through the portal.
+New self-reported scores may be sent to email@example.com.

 - Should I schedule a campus visit to interview?